Makmakkerti/charts_revamp/readme.txt

 [chartsbeds-review-circle] - to activate circle review statistics

 [chartsbeds-review-bar] - to activate bar review statistics

-[chartsbeds-review-recent] - to activate recent comments (also in widgets).
-Has limit settings.

 [chartsbeds-review-page] - to activate reviews on page.
 Has limit settings.